eulenfunk/packages/gluon-quickfix/README.md

 # gluon-quickfix

-This package will add a cronjob that fixes some problems that rarely occur, but are easy to work around. the condition are checked every 7 minutes:
+This package will add a cronjob that fixes some problems that rarely occur, but are easy to work around.
+(this branch "v2016.2.x" is the one used to build against gluon "v2016.2.x" by ffdus)

+the condition are checked every 7 minutes:

 ### Safety checks: